- The enemy will have a secret weapon which they plan to unleash to destroy all the heroes or to turn the tide of the battle

 - Someone will make a Heroic Sacrifice or perform a Heel Face Turn or Face Heel Turn.

-- The other battle was the Seige of Minas Tirith in which Sauron attempted to topple Gondor and ensure his domain over Middle-Earth, however reinforcements from Rohan and then from Aragorn with several Dunedian and soldiers from south Gondor ensured that Mordor's army was routed, the king had returned, and what led to the Final Battle outside the Black Gates which allowed Frodo to destroy the ring.
+- The other battle was the Siege of Minas Tirith in which Sauron attempted to topple Gondor and ensure his domain over Middle-Earth, but reinforcements from Rohan and then from Aragorn with several Dunedian and soldiers from south Gondor ensured that Mordor's army was routed and the king returned.
+This led to the Final Battle outside the Black Gates which allowed Frodo to destroy the ring.
+As a side note, according the appendices Sauron considered the siege of Minas Tirith actually something of a sideshow; his much larger main army was engaged and annihilated by an alliance of Elves and Dwarves far to the north at the Lonely Mountain.

 - Several in the Command & Conquer series.